StudyCircle Developer Guide

 System: StudyCircle (SC)

-Use Case: UC10 - Create an Event for a Group (task/meeting/assignment)
+Use Case: UC9 - Create an event for a group (task/meeting/assignment)

 Actor: User